 - The drain pipe (another pipe, usually made of plastic or metal that drains all the water to the sewer)

 Still not sure where the leak is coming from?
-You can locate the leak in your garbage disposal in a couple different ways.
+You can locate the leak in your garbage disposal in a couple of different ways.
 First, use red, green, or blue food coloring to heavily dye some water.
 Once the water looks like a sports drink, pour it down the disposal.
 If all goes to plan, the coloring will stain the area where the disposal is leaking and you’ll be able to find it in no time.

 If you’d rather not use food coloring, try stopping the sink and filling it with a few inches of water.
 Make sure you have dried the disposal off underneath the sink very thoroughly.
 After you have filled the sink, unplug the stopper and let the water drain out.
 Keep in mind that the water isn’t going to drip slowly, it’s going to spurt, so make sure you put a bucket under the sink.
 Watch carefully to identify where the leak is.

-If you garbage disposal is leaking, you should still be able to use the dishwasher.
+If your garbage disposal is leaking, you should still be able to use the dishwasher.
 Just make sure you do not run the disposal before you start the dishwasher.
 However, if the disposal is needed to drain the sink of water, using the dishwasher without running the disposal first might cause a little bit of overflow.
 Just be mindful of the conditions before you start it up and you should be fine.

 DIY: How to fix the leak

 Fixing leaks yourself is either a really good or really bad idea, depending on who you ask.
-Some leaks can be fixed by people with little to no plumbing experience, while fixing others yourself could lead to more problems in the future.
+Some leaks can be fixed by people with little to no plumbing experience while fixing others yourself could lead to more problems in the future.
 Here are a few things to know:

 Preventative Measures